ValBuster12/Recolto/README.md

 ```

 ### Environment variables
-The `.env` file can be used to store parameters or settings that may change across Récolt'Ô instances.
+The `.env` file can be used to store parameters or settings that may change across different instances.

 > /!\ DON’T COMMIT SECRETS (API keys, passwords…) THERE!!